dartdart26/guess-master/README.md

 // sendPrompt response for an incorrect guess and a hint {
     "thread_id": "abcddd",
     "text": "Nope, this is not a cat.
 It is a much bigger animal.
-What do you think it is", "audio": "aabbbbb....",
+What do you think it is?", "audio": "aabbbbb....",
 }
 ```